 A clinical response was observed in 10/11 subjects in the cannabis group and 4/10 in the placebo group.
 Three patients in the cannabis group were weaned from steroid dependency.
 Subjects receiving cannabis reported improved appetite and sleep, with no significant side effects.

-Crohn’s disease is one of a group of diseases known as irritable bowel syndrome (IBS).
+Crohn’s disease is one of a group of diseases known as Inflammatory Bowel Diseases (IBD).
 It is a chronic inflammatory condition of the digestive tract.
 It most commonly affects the end of the small bowel and the beginning of the colon but can affect any part of the digestive tract from the mouth to the anus.

 General symptoms include: